 Follow my blog with Bloglovin

-The window you see above is the window I see when I walk through the door of my master bathroom.
+I needed a solution to an ugly view.
+The window you see below is the window I see when I walk through the door of my master bathroom.
 It’s directly opposite the door and above a soaking tub.
 Not much to look at, agreed?

 The problem isn’t the window itself.
 I’ve nothing against it.
 But the view of my neighbor’s brick house is an ugly view.
 It’s so ugly, I haven’t wanted to dress the window for fear of making it a focal point that would draw even more attention to the house that is justthisclose to us.